lsst-ts/tssw_developer_guide/doc/contributing.rst

 It uses `documenteer <https://documenteer.lsst.io>`_ as its tool chain.
 In order to build the documentation locally, use the following command ``package-docs build``.
 If making an improvement or fixing an issue, then file a ticket according to the :doc:`/procedures/jira` procedure.
+Then use the :doc:`documentation guide <documentation-guide>` as a starting point for writing your content.